wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 }
 ```

-To reveal my password, I placed it in `secrets.yml` ... and my ENV variables.
+To not reveal my password, I placed it in `secrets.yml` ... and my ENV variables.